 Daily Current Affairs for UPSC 2023

-Q) Recently seen in news, the ‘Global Report on Trafficking in Persons 2022’ report is released by which one of the following organisation?
+Q) Recently seen in news, the ‘Global Economic Prospects’ report was released by which one of the following organization?

 - World Economic Forum

 - Asian Development Bank